rticommunity/openssl-cng-engine/README.md

     > bld\x64-Debug-v142\gtest-engine-bcrypt.exe

-As explained above, `gtest-engine-ncrypt` requires administrator privileges to succeed because it tries to use private keys from the local machine store for its signing functionality.
+As explained above, `gtest-engine-ncrypt` requires administrator privileges to succeed because it tries to use private keys from the local computer's personal store for its signing functionality.

 This completes the Quickstart.
 From this point on, it is recommended to read [the User's Manual on Read the Docs](https://openssl-cng-engine.readthedocs.io/en/latest/index.html).